-All four-year degree programs require the completion of thirty-six course units, including three interim courses and certain designated liberal arts courses, with a minimum average grade of C (2.0).
-Students are also required to complete an approved program of concentration with a minimum average grade of C (2.0).

-Upon the satisfactory completion of these requirements, the student is eligible for a Bachelor of Arts degree.
-If he has completed at least seventeen courses in biology, chemistry, the earth sciences, engineering, mathematics, and physics, he may elect instead to receive a Bachelor of Science degree.
+All four-year degree programs require the completion of thirty-six and one-half course units, including four interim courses and seventeen and one-half core courses, with a minimum cumulative grade-point average of C (2.0).
+Students will also be required to complete with a minimum average of C (2.0) an approved program of concentration in one of the departments.
+Upon satisfactory completion of these requirements the student will receive the Bachelor of Arts degree.
+If a student has completed seventeen courses taught by the departments in the Science Division (biology, chemistry, engineering, mathematics, and physics), he may elect to receive the Bachelor of Science instead of the Bachelor of Arts degree.